EyasuTeshome/shifttracker/interview-prep/share-your-behavioral-grid-with-your-partner.md

 ### Instructions

-**Work through these steps in a zoom call with your partner**
+**Work through these steps in a zoom call with your peer(s)**

-1. **Time estimated: 3 minutes:** To prepare yourselves for the exercise, each of you should:
+1. **Time estimated: 5 minutes:** To prepare yourselves for the exercise, each of you should:
-    - Open the [Assessing your partner’s behavioral grid template](https://docs.google.com/document/d/1SpKVcifE4X3Mv3WAxsylOZaPWJ4aurA4WW9FBhvKRZM/edit?usp=sharing) and create a copy.
+    - Open the [Peer-to-peer assessment of the behavioral grid template](https://docs.google.com/document/d/1SpKVcifE4X3Mv3WAxsylOZaPWJ4aurA4WW9FBhvKRZM/edit?usp=sharing) and create a copy.
-    - Share the link to your behavioral grid.
+    - Share the link to your behavioral grid with each other.
+If there are more than 2 in your group, person A should share the grid with person B; person B with C; and C with A. Thus, everyone with give and receive feedback.

-2. **Time estimated: 20 minutes:** Take 5 minutes to assess the 4 answers that your partner registered in the behavioral grid (that is, a row), using this process for each one:
+2. **Time estimated: 25 minutes:** Take 5 minutes to assess the 4 answers that your peer registered in the behavioral grid (that is, a row), using this process for each one:
 Read through the answer carefully.
-Using section 1 of the template, assess if your partner’s answer follows the SAR format.
+Using section 1 of the template, assess if your peer’s answer follows the SAR format.
 Register your assessment of each attribute in the second column by writing: Yes / partially / No.
 If you identify any improvements or make comments related to the attribute write them in the third column.
 Continue with the next answer.

-3. **Time estimated: 15 minutes:** Now, continue with section 2 and assess if your partner´s behavioral grid satisfies the rubric's requirements.
+3. **Time estimated: 15 minutes:** Now, continue with section 2 and assess if your peer´s behavioral grid satisfies the rubric's requirements.

 4. **Time estimated: 10 minutes:** Share your assessment of each other’s behavioral grid.
 Individually, read your partner's ratings and comments.
 Identify any questions that you have about them.

-5. **Time estimated: 12 minutes:** Ask each other any questions that you have about the feedback you received and discuss what you learned during this exercise.
+5. **Time estimated: 15 minutes:** Ask each other any questions that you have about the feedback you received and discuss what you learned during this exercise.

-**Exercise template to copy:** [Assessing your partner’s behavioral grid template](https://docs.google.com/document/d/1SpKVcifE4X3Mv3WAxsylOZaPWJ4aurA4WW9FBhvKRZM/edit?usp=sharing)
+**Exercise template to copy:** [Peer-to-peer assessment of the behavioral grid template](https://docs.google.com/document/d/1SpKVcifE4X3Mv3WAxsylOZaPWJ4aurA4WW9FBhvKRZM/edit?usp=sharing)

 ### Submit your exercise